igcbioinformatics/ADER/README.md

 ####	LO 1.2 - Choose adequate sequencing for your biological question
 		How do the sequencing choices influence the kind of questions you can answer

-### LO 2 - List steps in the analysis of RNA-Seq differential expression experiments
+### LO 2 - List steps in the analysis of RNAseq differential expression experiments
-		What are the steps in RNA-Seq data analysis
+		What are the steps in RNAseq data analysis

 ### LO 3 - Assess the general quality of the raw data from the sequencing facility